 Lentz, Alice B. Tweetsie Adventure.
 Illus.
 Carol B. Murray.
 Johnson City, TN: Overmountain Press, 1995.
-See Overmountain web site for summary and picture
+"Marc takes a ride on Tweetsie Railroad and helps the deputies on Tweetsie's opening day."
+See Overmountain web site for summary and picture.

 Lyon, George Ella.
 Basket.
 Illus.
 Mary Szilagyi.
 New York: Orchard, 1990.
 A heart-warming story about the many uses of a grandmother's oak egg basket.
 She loses it when she moves and thinks she left important things in it, but after her death her granddaughter finds the basket with only one spool in it.
 She cherishes the basket that reminds her of her grandmother's familiar rhymes and ways.
 Includes a song about a spool of thread with music by Steve Lyon provided in the book.
 Jennifer Smith's article "The Music of Appalachian Children's Literature" discusses the original song that is "reminiscent of traditional folk music."
 [Smith in Children and Libraries 5 (Winter 2007): p.
 34.]

 Lyon, George Ella.
 Cecilís Story.
 Illus Peter Catalanotto.
 New York: Orchard, 1991.
 The second-person poetic text follows a boy imagining how he'll have to struggle on the farm if his father goes off to the Civil War and his mother goes to tend his wounds, but Cecil is reassured that his father's strength and affection remain even if he returns with one arm.